Search

 As CEO, Jim oversees Assured Food Standards and manages the team.
 He has a keen interest in working with regulatory and enforcement bodies.

-Richard Cattell – Director of Marketing and Commercial
+Richard Cattell – Director of Market Development & Supply Chain Assurance

 Richard manages the consumer marketing strategy to raise awareness and understanding of Red Tractor.
 He also oversees our commercial trade development.
 This aims to increase the number of licensees using the Red Tractor logo on products.